Where should I teach abroad in 2017?

-It’s never too soon to start planning your next adventure abroad, and we’re here to help!
-For those looking to teach abroad and make real connections with new people and cultures, teaching English abroad is the way to go.
-If you’re a planner and already thinking about your New Year’s resolution, why not resolve to travel meaningfully?
-Here’s the who’s-who (or where’s-where) of the best places to teach abroad in 2017:
+It’s never too soon to start planning your next (PAID!) adventure abroad, and we’re here to help!
+For those looking to make real connections with new people and cultures while earning a bit of cash, teaching English abroad is the way to go.
+And while you can teach abroad in most places around the world, we hope you consider teaching in one of the best places to teach abroad in 2017.

 From the lush, thick jungles spilling out onto endless beaches, to the chaos of Saigon, Vietnam is a diverse and exciting location for those looking to teach abroad in 2017.
 In recent years, Vietnam has become an increasingly popular spot for ESL teachers, due to the new language schools popping up in large cities and Vietnam’s focus on English in its education system.
 An added bonus?
 Teachers’ salaries are relatively high and the cost of living is low, making it an ideal (and very competitive) ESL job market.